Ballymun: Arts during the regeneration

-During the regeneration and organisation, Breaking Ground, was set up as a "percent for art" scheme, and commissioned a wide range of projects, including prominent sculptures, and two headline projects, Hotel Ballymun and amaptocare.
+During the regeneration, an organisation named Breaking Ground was set up as a "percent for art" scheme.
+This organisation commissioned a range of projects, including sculptures, and two headline projects, Hotel Ballymun and amaptocare.

 In 2007, a floor of the by-then vacant Thomas Clarke Tower was temporarily transformed into a hotel as part of an art project; the project ran for a month and was heavily booked, with a waiting list.

-As part of the New Ballymun, a major tree-planting project called amaptocare has been run, with more than 600 people sponsoring the planting of around 635 trees, and providing inscription texts which are engraved on plaques near the trees.
-Sponsors were informed that the all trees would be identified on a glass panel at Ballymun's central plaza; the plaza was completed by 2013, but the panel has, as of 2019, not yet been made.
+As part of the New Ballymun, a tree-planting project called 'amaptocare' has been run, with more than 600 people sponsoring the planting of around 635 trees, and providing inscription texts which are engraved on plaques near the trees.
+Sponsors were informed that the all trees would be identified on a glass panel at Ballymun's central plaza.
+While the plaza was completed by 2013, the panel had, as of 2019, not yet been made.

 The most-publicised sculpture was Misneach, which portrayed a young local woman on a horse, at 1.5 times life size.
 The model, Toni Marie Shields, was selected by public auditions, and 3D-imaged in London.
-Designed to be placed centrally in the district, it was temporarily erected in front of the area's only secondary school, where, as of 2021, it remains.
+Designed to be placed centrally in the district, it was temporarily erected in front of the area's only secondary school, where, as of 2021, it remained.